Updated: Jul 31, 2021

 Risk of Long Term Covid Syndrome

-Post Covid Syndrome is a multi system, chronic inflammatory disorder that develops in around 10% of people that are infected with Covid.
-Considering the astronomical number of people infected this has left a huge number of people (36 million or more) suffering from this mysterious, debilitating illness.
+Post Covid Syndrome is a multi system, chronic inflammatory disorder that develops in around 10% of people who are infected with Covid.
+Considering the astronomical number of people infected, this has left a huge number of people (36 million or more) suffering from this mysterious, debilitating illness.
 It can occur even in young people, even following mild or asymptomatic infections.
 (I have seen several college students with this, after having virtually no symptoms with the initial Covid infection).
-It can do permanent damage to vial organs like the heart, lungs, kidneys, and brain.
-It causes weakness, severe fatigue, severe brain fog, heart arrythmias, shortness of breath and more.
+It can do permanent damage to vital organs such as the heart, lungs, kidneys, and brain.
+It causes weakness, severe fatigue, severe brain fog, heart arrhythmias, shortness of breath and more.
 Getting the vaccine gives you immunity without running this risk.

 Risk of spreading Covid to others

 Hoping to become immune to Covid by getting Covid is, in my opinion, horribly irresponsible.
-If you got Covid before you had a chance to get vaccinated, I am not blaming you, obviously, this was out of your control.
+If you got Covid before you had a chance to get vaccinated, I am not blaming you- obviously, this was out of your control.
 If you choose not to get vaccinated because you are OK with getting Covid yourself, please reconsider.
 If you contract Covid, you are very likely to spread it to others.
-Covid has an unusually high incubation time (up to 2 weeks) compared to other viruses like the flu (2 days).
-It also stays contagious for up to 2 weeks after symptoms occur.
-Additionally it has an unusually high rate of asymptomatic or low symptom infections.
+Covid has an unusually high incubation time (up to two weeks) compared to other viruses such as the flu (two days).
+It also stays contagious for up to two weeks after symptoms occur.
+Additionally, it has an unusually high rate of asymptomatic or low-symptom infections.
 That means lots and lots and lots of opportunities to spread the virus to others.
 While you might not get terribly sick, one of the people that you spread it to might, or they might give it to someone else who could die from Covid.
 Getting the vaccine gives you immunity while lowering the transmission rate to nearly zero.

 Q: Some people are worried about how variant strains factor in.
 Are we just going to have to commit to getting a bunch of boosters.
 If so, is that really so bad?

-Regarding boosters: Time will tell how long immunity created by the current vaccines lasts.
+Regarding boosters: time will tell how long immunity created by the current vaccines lasts.
 Viruses mutate at different rates.
 The flu virus mutates so quickly that it is different by the end of a single flu season, thus the need for a yearly flu shot if you want immunity.
-Other viruses like Measles, Mumps and Tetanus mutate very slowly.
+Other viruses such as measles, mumps and tetanus mutate very slowly.
 You may not remember, but when you got your childhood vaccinations, you received a booster shot for most of these.
-Because those viruses don't change much, that second booster is generally enough to give you life long immunity.
+Because those viruses don't change much, that second booster is generally enough to give you lifelong immunity.
 The Covid virus is somewhere between Influenza and Measles.
 It seems likely to me that boosters for Covid might be necessary, but we will not know the frequency until the current situation plays out.